 - Middle School Directors of Student Services Association (MSDSSA).

 Contact information for each of the Certified Employee Associations is available on the Employee Hub (FCPS employees only).

-The work group is considering options and best ways to choose the subjects for bargaining that meet the interest of all of the different groups represented.
-Their purpose is to capture the viewpoints of the Certified Employee Associations in a proposed collective bargaining resolution to be presented to the School Board.
-The School Board will have a work session(s) and public hearing(s) on the draft/amended resolution before finalizing a document for a vote.
-Once a resolution is adopted, then the process for determining the bargaining units and their respective agents will proceed based on the guidelines of the resolution.
+The work group considered options and the best ways to choose the subjects for bargaining that met the interests of all of the different groups represented.
+Their purpose was to capture the viewpoints of the Certified Employee Associations in a proposed collective bargaining resolution to be presented to the School Board.
+The School Board had a work session(s) and public hearing(s) on the draft/amended resolution before finalizing the document for a vote on March 9, 2023.

 Collective Bargaining Work Group Meetings

-The first meeting of the collective bargaining group was September 30 with meetings scheduled every few weeks through at least January.
+The first meeting of the collective bargaining group was held on September 30, 2021, with meetings scheduled every few weeks through February 2023.